fwang-teradici/deployments/README.md

     * *Resource group:* Select *Create new*, then enter a resource group name (for example *teradici_trial*).
     * *Location:* Select a location.
         * Note: Teradici PCoIP Graphics agent deployments require locations that support NV instance types, currently this is limited to the following locations: EAST US, NORTH CENTRAL US, SOUTH CENTRAL US, SOUTHEAST ASIA, or WEST EUROPE.
-    * *Admin User:* Enter a username for your PCoIP session connection login.
-Do not use Admin.
+    * *User Name:* Enter a username for the virtual machine, this will be used for your PCoIP session connection login.
+Do not use *Admin*.
-    * *Admin Password:* Enter a password.
+    * *Password:* Enter a password for the virtual machine.
     * *Registration Code:* Enter the Registration code you received from Teradici.
 * Review the Microsoft Terms and Conditions.
 Indicate your agreement by selecting *I agree to the terms and conditions stated above*.
 * Enable *Pin to dashboard* if you wish to monitor the status of your deployment from the Azure dashboard.